 - The currency markets dwarf all other markets as far as liquidity.
 For example, even in 2015 the whole NY Stock Exchange did $28 Billion Dollars of transactions a day, whereas the FOREX market did $5.3 TRILLION Dollars.

 - In the U.S. you can trade the currency markets with as much as 50:1 leverage (i.e. about $3,000 of margin will control 1 full lot of $100,000 of currency).
 Overseas, if you're foolish enough, you can find 200:1 leverage.
 Note that 50:1 leverage is equivalent to 2% margin.
 In stocks, the best offer you'll get is 50%.
 Even investment real estate is pretty much 30% down plus enormous closing costs.
-But try to sell that real estate by next Tuesday, let alone right now....
+But try to sell that real estate by next week, even by next month, let alone right now....

 Trading can make you a lot of money.
 A lot of money.